ono-midori/ono-midori.github.io/techs/zguide.md

 - *Pipeline, which connects nodes in a fan-out/fan-in pattern that can have multiple steps and loops*.
 This is a parallel task distribution and collection pattern.
 - *Exclusive pair, which connects two sockets exclusively*.
 This is a pattern for connecting two threads in a process, not to be confused with “normal” pairs of sockets.

-We looked at the first three of these in *Chapter 1 - Basics*, and we’ll see the exclusive pair pattern later in this chapter.
-The `zmq_socket()` man page is fairly clear about the patterns – it’s worth reading several times until it starts to make sense.
+We looked at the first three of these in *Chapter 1 - Basics*, and we'll see the exclusive pair pattern later in this chapter.
+The `zmq_socket()` man page is fairly clear about the patterns – it's worth reading several times until it starts to make sense.
 These are the socket combinations that are valid for a connect-bind pair (either side can bind):

 - PUB and SUB
 - REQ and REP